ApiniLabs/T-REX/README.md

 - The `vlaue` can be `alphanumeric` or `numeric`:
   - `numeric`: A integer of decimal number.
 The decimal separator MUST always be `.`.
 Writing numbers using scientific notation is allowed.
 Allowed chars are `0-9`, `-`, `.` and `E`.
 Note that the `+` character is not allowed, as it is already used as separator.
   - `alphanumeric`: An arbitrary text.
 Allowed characters are `A-Z` (upper case only), numbers `0-9` and the dot `.`.
 - The `type` is indicating “what the value refers to”.
 The best practice is to use a (well-known) English word or abbreviation.
-Allowed characters `A-Z` (upper case only) `0-9`.
+Allowed characters `A-Z` (upper case only), `0-9` and the dot `.`.
 If the type is a 2-4 digit numeric code, it can be assumed that the `type` denotes a [GS1 Application Identifier](https://ref.gs1.org/ai/).
 Some example `type`s are listed in the table below.
-- The `unit` MUST either a `Unit of Measure Common Code` or a hint to a data type as outlined in the table below.
+- The `unit` MUST either be a `Unit of Measure Common Code` or a hint to a data type as outlined in the table below.
 Note, the table only contains some common examples of units from the `Unit of Measure Common Code`; there are many more defined in the complete list[^1].

 ### Example `type`s